-Have you found yourself hearing that unnerving buzz flitting around your ear?
-Seen the glimpse of a skinny yellow-and-black body?
+As the weather starts to brighten up you’ll be hearing that unnerving buzz flitting around your ear – catching a glimpse of a skinny yellow-and-black body!
 It can mean only one thing, it’s wasp season.

-These little insects are the bane of most of our summers.
+These little insects are the bane of most of our summers, the uninvited guest of any outdoor soiree.
 Not only are they noisy and annoying, but for most of us it’s the little sting in their tail that sends us screaming.

 Your instant reaction might be to swat the irritant and get back to your BBQ in peace.
 But if you take any advice away from this piece, do not swat!
 Not only would it be unfair to these wasps who are actually a great source of gardening help – they’re pollinators and do a great job of controlling aphid.
 But also, when squashed they release a chemical alarm that signals to other wasps to attack.
 Not ideal.

-So if you dream of enjoying your Pimms in the garden without been harassed by a swarm of wasps, try a few of these tips on how to get rid of wasps, and keep those little yellow-jackets at bay this summer.
+So if you dream of enjoying your Pimms in the garden without been harassed by a swarm of wasps, try a few of these tips on how to get rid of wasps.

 ‘Smells that can be used to discourage wasps from certain areas include tomato stems, fresh mint, ground coffee and cloves,’ says Catherine Alyons, buying director at Gardenbuildingsdirect.co.uk.